XuanxiangHuang/Xfr-Sv/README.md

 # Xfr-Sv
-On the comparison between (explanation) feature relevancy, as measured by AXp and CXp, and SHAP scores (computed using Lundberg's SHAP tool or Barcelo's algorithms).
+On the comparison between (formal explanation) feature relevancy, as measured by AXp and CXp, and SHAP scores (computed using Lundberg's SHAP tool or Barcelo's algorithms).

 ## Installation